mike-mosher/github.io/python-notes.md

   - response.text = raw content returned as a string
   - response.json = content returned as a json string (if the response is valid json)
   - response.headers = all the headers, as a json object (so you can do things like `response.headers['Content-Type']`)
+  - response.cookies
+  - response.encoding
+  - response.is_redirect
+  - response.ok
+    - Very similar, and equivelant, to just checking `response`
+    - Returns True if status_code is less than 400, False if not
+    - using `if response:` or `if response.ok:` are NOT the same as `if response.status_code == 200`

 ## Kerberos